JetBrains/ideavim/doc/IdeaVim Plugins.md

 If you want to change background color of highlight you can provide the rgba of the color you want e.g.
       `let g:highlightedyank_highlight_color = "rgba(160, 160, 160, 155)"`

+If you want to change text color of highlight you can provide the rgba of the color you want e.g.
+`let g:highlightedyank_highlight_foreground_color = "rgba(0, 0, 0, 255)"`

 https://github.com/machakann/vim-highlightedyank/blob/master/doc/highlightedyank.txt

 </details>